Black Basta Ransomware Actors Embed BYOVD Loader in Recent Campaigns

 What happened

-Researchers from Symantec have observed the Black Basta ransomware group embedding a Bring Your Own Vulnerable Driver (BYOVD) loader to disable endpoint security controls during recent attacks.
+Researchers have observed the Black Basta ransomware group embedding a Bring Your Own Vulnerable Driver (BYOVD) loader to disable endpoint security controls during recent attacks.
 According to the report, the ransomware operators used the BYOVD technique to load a legitimate but vulnerable signed driver on compromised Windows systems, allowing them to terminate or bypass security products running on the host.
 Once defenses were weakened, the attackers deployed the Black Basta ransomware payload to encrypt files and carry out extortion activity.
-Symantec’s analysis showed that the campaign relied on abused drivers that remain trusted by the operating system, enabling the malware to operate with elevated privileges while evading detection.
+Analysis showed that the campaign relied on abused drivers that remain trusted by the operating system, enabling the malware to operate with elevated privileges while evading detection.
 The use of BYOVD reflects a continued evolution in Black Basta’s tactics, combining low-level driver abuse with established ransomware deployment methods.

 Who is affected